Branislav Hrnjiček: Playing career

 He spent all of his playing career in Belgrade, having played mostly for SK Jugoslavija; the exception being the two seasons he spent playing between 1930 and 1932 with BASK.

 He played a total of five matches for the Yugoslavia national football team and scored once.
 His debut was in a Balkan Cup match on 6 October 1929, against Romania in Bucharest, a 2–1 loss, and his last match was in a friendly against Argentina on 3 August 1930, in Buenos Aires, a 3–1 loss.
 His only goal was in a match against Bulgaria in a 6–1 win.
-He was part of the Yugoslav team in the 1930 FIFA World Cup, but didn't play a single match.
+He was part of the Yugoslav team in the 1930 FIFA World Cup, but did not play a single match.

 Post-playing career

 After ending his playing career, he worked as a football coach for some period in Israel.
-He died at 56 years of age, while preparing to continue his coaching career in Germany.
+He died at 56 years of age, while preparing to continue his coaching career in West Germany.